 I started my Snark hunt in December 2008.
-Initially I probably had been quite unwise.
+Initially I probably had been quite unwise and thought that I had found the answer.
 That might explain the title The real story behind “The Hunting of the Snark” of an early post in The Lewis Carroll Forum.
 I am sorry for that botched exercise in self-irony.
-There is not just one “real story” behind Carroll’s Snark poem.
+There is not just one single “real story” behind Carroll’s Snark poem.
+There are many answers.

 Gardiner gave her warning to Snark hunters in her paper Life, Eternity, and Everything: Hidden Eschatology in the Works of Lewis Carroll, published on p.25~41 in THE CARROLLIAN, No. 31, mailed by the UK Lewis Carroll Society to me in June 2018.